AndrewAnnex/asap_stereo/README.rst

 Goals
 -----

-The aim of ASAP-Stereo is to enable reproducable workflows for ASP.
-Through rich logging and the jupyer notebook based workflows, users can distribute the complete log of steps they ran to produce a digital elevation model, and that other users can run to duplicate results.
+The aim of ASAP-Stereo is to enable reproducible workflows for ASP.
+Through rich logging and the jupyter notebook based workflows, users can distribute the complete log of steps they ran to produce a digital elevation model, and that other users can run to duplicate results.
 ASAP-Stereo, like the asp_scripts project, provides high level functions to execute many individual steps of the pipeline to reduce the complexity of producing a CTX or DEM to two steps.

-In addition, workflows are broken down to dozens of granular steps that users can re-run with different parameters to fix issues as they arrise.
+In addition, workflows are broken down to dozens of granular steps that users can re-run with different parameters to fix issues as they arise.

 High Level Workflow
 -------------------